JamesWoolfenden/learn-terraform/docs/syntax.md

 # Terraform HCL syntax Primer

-Most of what you need to know ius found on the teTerraform site [https://www.terraform.io/docs/configuration/variables.html](https://www.terraform.io/docs/configuration/variables.html)
+Most of what you need to know is found on the Terraform site [https://www.terraform.io/docs/configuration/variables.html](https://www.terraform.io/docs/configuration/variables.html)

 ## Provisioners

 As the Terraform Docs call out **"Provisioners are a Last Resort"**.
-Heed these words, there really should be a better way of doing what your trying to do.
+Heed these words, there is, and there really should be a better way of doing what your trying to do.

-Provisoners dont do state, so you have less control over when they run and what they do.
+Provisoners dont do state and are a horror to make idempotent, so you have less control over when they run and what they do.
 You can use Triggers to control execution.
 Creating destroy time provisioners is a good way of wasting a lot of your time.
+If you find yourself wanting to install packages with at launch with **remote-exec**:

+- Is this better something better pre-prepared in Packer - **Almost definitely**
+- If Packer is overkill then could this be done with your bootstrap load -**maybe, see previoud answer**.
+- Installing at Launch is slow, if you spinning up because of a scaling request, you have no time to spare.
+The Bootstrap load should be the chance to add environment specifc configuration at launchtime.

 ### Connections

-Remote Provisoners need authentication, probably via SSH.
+Remote Provisoners need authentication, probably via SSH{god forbid it winrm}.
 So you now have an SSH key management issue.
 You also need to be on a network that allows it.
 You may have to connect through a bastion host.

-### COnnection forwarding
+### Connection forwarding

 TODO:Thru a Bastion